stripe/stripe-apps/examples/secret-store/backend/README.md

 # Secret Store Express Demo

 This example Express app shows how to interact with Secret Store from a backend app.
-The app exposes three API endpoints, `/get_secret`, `/set_secret`, and `/delete_secret`.
+The app exposes four API endpoints, `/set_secret`, `/find_secret`, `/delete_secret` and `/list_secrets`.
 Usage is as follows:

 ## Starting the server